A secret supernatural ability and connection with the dead this woman is not easily scared

 “I fear this spirit is more powerful than anything we have faced so far.”

-Cathy came to a door at the end of the hallway, opening it she entered from what she could make out was a kitchen.
+Cathy came to a door at the end of the hallway; opening it, she entered from what she could make out was a kitchen.
 A loud rumble of thunder sounded overhead, lightning briefly lit the darkness through the kitchen window.
-Silhouetted in the dim light, a woman appeared with carving knife in one hand terror etched on her face as a tall, dark man approached menacingly.
+Silhouetted in the dim light, a woman appeared with a carving knife in one hand, terror etched on her face as a tall, dark man approached menacingly.
 The woman lashed out with the knife but only caught the man a glancing blow.
-As Cathy watched the scene unfold, the man struck the woman sending sprawling on the floor, but he didn’t stop there.
+As Cathy watched the scene unfold, the man struck the woman sending her sprawling on the floor, but he didn’t stop there.
 Furiously the man kept hitting and kicking the woman until she was covered in blood.
-Still not content he reached for the knife and stabbed her several times.
-The woman died her face a mask of terror as the man gloated over the body.
-The scene vanished--- another flash briefly illuminating the gloom--- blood pooled on the floor then nothing the kitchen dark and empty no sign of what had transpired here.
+Still not content, he reached for the knife and stabbed her several times.
+The woman died, her face a mask of terror as the man gloated over the body.
+The scene vanished--- another flash briefly illuminating the gloom--- blood pooled on the floor, then nothing the kitchen dark and empty, no sign of what had transpired there.
 Cathy heard maniacal laughter coming from above.

-“He is goading us, be careful, Cathrine,” Kate said nervously.
+“He is goading us, be careful, Catherine,” Kate said nervously.

 Cathy sighed, “I must admit, I’m always grateful to have you by my side, especially so this time.
 Lets put an end to this evil spirit.”
-Cathy said as she reached the top of the stairs.
-There one door to the right and three doors along the upstairs hallway.
+Cathy said, reaching the top of the stairs.
+There was one door to the right and three doors to the left along the upstairs hallway.
 The one on the right was a small bathroom.
 She slowly began walking along the carpeted hallway, floorboards creaking with every step.
 Cathy opened the first door and shone the torch in---nothing she waited a moment---a picture on the wall suddenly fell to the floor, and a chair moved.
-The chair flew towards her, Cathy quickly stepped out, shutting the door again the chair slammed into the door.
+The chair flew towards her; Cathy quickly stepped out, shutting the door again.
+The chair slammed into the door.
 She took a breath composing herself.

 Cathy took a deep breath and entered what appeared to be the master bedroom.
 The door slammed shut behind her.
-A brief flash of lightning lit the room and rain lashed against the windowpane.
+A brief flash of lightning lit the room, and rain lashed against the windowpane.
 This was the only room she found so far to be fully furnished.
-A four-poster bed stood against the back wall in the far corner near the bed a dark shadow moved.
+A four-poster bed stood against the back wall in the far corner near the bed; a dark shadow moved.
 The sound of maniacal laughter filled the room.
 As the figure of a tall man emerged from the shadows dressed in black.
-His garb appeared Victorian in style; his face as white as death with dark circles around eyes that burned with hatred.
-His mouth curled up at one side in a snarl showing yellow teeth; his hair a grey messy mat.
-His long fingers with blackened nails reached out to her.
+His garb appeared Victorian in style; his face white as death.
+Dark circles around eyes that burned with hatred, his mouth curled up at one side in a snarl showing yellow teeth.
+His messy grey hair plastered to his head and long fingers with blackened nails reached out to her.
 Cathy put her bag down, retrieving the bottle from it.